 Since 1981, it has been the main observation deck in the Sydney CBD.
 The observation deck at Australia Square closed immediately after the completion of Sydney Tower.
 However, the observation deck (and museum) on the southern pylon of the Harbour Bridge continues to be open decades after opening.

-Crown Sydney will offer an observation deck at similar height to Sydney Tower when it is completed in 2021, but I think Sydney Tower will continue to attract the hordes.
+Crown Sydney will offer an observation deck at a similar height to Sydney Tower when it is completed in 2021, but I think Sydney Tower will continue to attract the hordes.

 Until recent times, it has also been a yardstick for city development.
 While planning guidelines control building heights to preserve streetscapes and protect city parks, streets and public spaces from overshadowing, it has also been used to protect the views from Sydney Tower.